FAQs about mold inspection & testing services

 Indoor pollution sources that release gases or particles into the air are the primary cause of indoor air quality problems in homes.
 Inadequate ventilation can increase indoor pollutant levels by not bringing in enough outdoor air to dilute emissions from indoor sources and by not carrying indoor air pollutants out of the home.
 High temperature and humidity levels can also increase concentrations of some pollutants.

-In natural ventilation, air moves through opened windows and doors.
+In natural ventilation, air moves through open windows and doors.
 Air movement associated with infiltration and natural ventilation is caused by air temperature differences between indoors and outdoors and by the wind.

-Finally, there are a number of mechanical ventilation devices, from outdoor-vented fans that intermittently remove air from a single room, such as bathrooms and kitchen, to air handling systems that use fans and ductwork to continuously remove indoor air and distribute filtered and conditioned outdoor air to strategic points throughout the house.
+Finally, there are several mechanical ventilation devices, from outdoor-vented fans that intermittently remove air from a single room, such as bathrooms and kitchens, to air handling systems that use fans and ductwork to continuously remove indoor air and distribute filtered and conditioned outdoor air to strategic points throughout the house.

 The rate at which outdoor air replaces indoor air is described as the air exchange rate.
-When there is little infiltration, natural ventilation, or mechanical ventilation, the air exchange rate is low, and pollutant levels can increase.
+When little infiltration, natural or mechanical ventilation, the air exchange rate is low, and pollutant levels can increase.

-You can get sick in many ways from bad air quality.
-For example, high levels of particles in the air have been shown to cause pulmonary disease and cardiovascular disease.
+Bad air quality can cause illness in many ways.
+For example, high levels of particles in the air have been shown to cause pulmonary and cardiovascular disease.

 Pollutant gases may contribute to cancer or reduce immunity and are thought to be connected with the development of childhood asthma and allergies.

-Children inside a house with high levels of particulates or pollutant gas during their first six months are more likely to develop respiratory symptoms.
-If you suspect you have abd air quality in your home, contact an indoor air quality inspector to perform a test.
+During their first six months, children inside a house with high levels of particulates or pollutant gases are more likely to develop respiratory symptoms.
+If you suspect you have bad air quality in your home, contact an indoor air quality inspector to perform a test.

 Some symptoms often linked to poor indoor air quality are headache, runny nose, sore throat, dryness and irritation of the eyes or throat, and coughing.

-Poor indoor air quality is the norm in most homes and workplaces because toxic chemicals such as formaldehyde, benzene, and trichloroethylene can’t be smelled or seen by humans until they have built up in the air to high levels.
+Poor indoor air quality is the norm in most homes and workplaces because toxic chemicals such as formaldehyde, benzene, and trichloroethylene can’t be smelled or seen by humans until they have built up to high levels in the air.

-A lack of natural light can also worsen symptoms of poor indoor air quality because it impedes our body’s ability to “reset” itself by interpreting respiration rates at night time (usually when our bodies should be asleep) when we’re exposed to the fresh morning light.
+A lack of natural light can also worsen poor indoor air quality symptoms because it impedes our body’s ability to “reset” itself by interpreting respiration rates at night (usually when our bodies should be asleep) when we’re exposed to the fresh morning light.

 Certain people are especially susceptible to one or more of these contaminants.
-At the same time, certain combinations of harmful contaminants can have a multiplying effect on adverse health effects.
+At the same time, certain combinations of harmful contaminants can multiply adverse health effects.

-For example, someone with asthma may be more susceptible to an asthmatic response from any given amount of noxious substances in the air.
-Or someone with a compromised immune system may also succumb to the riskier hazards that exist at elevated levels in their home environment – such as rad.
+For example, someone with asthma may be more susceptible to an asthmatic response to any given amount of noxious substances in the air.
+Someone with a compromised immune system may also succumb to the riskier hazards that exist at elevated levels in their home environment, such as rad.

-We are going to address this question by saying that it depends on the person.
+We will address this question by saying that it depends on the person.
 What does “safe” mean?
-Safe for you, safe for me, safe frankly is subjective.
+Safe for you, safe for me, safe, frankly, is subjective.

-We personally live in an area where water quality isn’t a big concern and I have a well on my property that would be considered high quality due to its depth and clarity of water; but if your well sits near highways or dangerous factories and something spills leading to its contamination then yea, it’s not as good a bet.
+We live in an area where water quality isn’t a big concern, and I have a well on my property that would be considered high quality due to its depth and clarity of water.
+But if your well sits near highways or dangerous factories and something spills, leading to its contamination, then yeah, it’s not as good a bet.

-But the low incidence of these parasite infections in people who drink well water supports the idea that using a chlorination system (like home use chlorinator drops) is an effective way to prevent them, and there are no public reports of these parasites ever being contracted when properly treated.
+However, the low incidence of these parasite infections in people who drink well water supports the idea that using a chlorination system (like home-use chlorinator drops) is an effective way to prevent them.
+There are no public reports of these parasites ever being contracted when properly treated.

-When you test the water, it’s necessary to test for a variety of things depending on what the water will be used for.
-If your well is going to be used primarily for drinking (or even just making coffee), then you’ll want to focus on how pure the water is before anything else.
+When you test the water, you must test for various things depending on what the water will be used for.
+If your well will be used primarily for drinking (or even just making coffee), then you’ll want to focus on how pure the water is before anything else.

-The two water tests that are absolutely necessary in this case are bacteria and nitrates – both can easily contaminate your groundwater supply if they make their way up from underground.
+The two water tests that are absolutely necessary in this case are bacteria and nitrates.
+Both can easily contaminate your groundwater supply if they reach it from underground.

 If the water is from your tap, try using the cold-water faucet nearest to the source of the problem.
-If you’re not sure which faucet to use, ask someone who lives in your home (if it’s a rental unit) or contact your landlord.
+If you’re unsure which faucet to use, ask someone who lives in your home (if it’s a rental unit) or contact your landlord.

 Some sources claim that warm water has higher levels of lead than cold water because corrosion causes more release of lead into tap water when it’s used for cooking and washing dishes; if this is true, then trying to run your water from the cold-water taps will help reduce lead concentrations.
 Contact a local water testing company to schedule a professional test.